wolfibcom/wolfibcom.github.io/_posts/2016-12-5-Image-Recognition-Intro-Part-1.md

 The final lines simply print out how long it took to train and run the model.

-# Results
+## Results

 Let's run the model with with the command "`python softmax.py`".
 Here is how my output looks like:

 {% highlight python %}
-Step   100: training accuracy 0.43
+Step     0: training accuracy 0.14
-Step   200: training accuracy 0.41
+Step   100: training accuracy 0.32
-Step   300: training accuracy 0.34
+Step   200: training accuracy 0.3
-Step   400: training accuracy 0.3
+Step   300: training accuracy 0.23
-Step   500: training accuracy 0.3
+Step   400: training accuracy 0.26
-Step   600: training accuracy 0.47
+Step   500: training accuracy 0.31
-Step   700: training accuracy 0.48
+Step   600: training accuracy 0.44
-Step   800: training accuracy 0.44
+Step   700: training accuracy 0.33
-Step   900: training accuracy 0.38
+Step   800: training accuracy 0.23
-Step  1000: training accuracy 0.46
+Step   900: training accuracy 0.31
-Test accuracy 0.2943
+Test accuracy 0.3066
-Total time:  7.64s
+Total time: 12.42s
 {% endhighlight %}

 What does this mean?
-The accuracy of evaluating the trained model on the test set is about 29%.
+The accuracy of evaluating the trained model on the test set is about 31%.
 If you run the code yourself, your result will probably be around 25-30%.
 So our model is able to pick the correct label for an image it has never seen before around 25-30% of the time.
 That's not bad!
 There are 10 different labels, so random guessing would result in an accuracy of 10%.
 Our very simple method is already way better than guessing randomly.
 If you think that 25% still sounds pretty low, don't forget that the model is still pretty dumb.
 It has no notion of actual image features like lines or even shapes.
 It looks strictly at the color of each pixel individually, completely independent from other pixels.
 An image shifted by a single pixel would represent a completely different input to this model.
 Considering this, 25% doesn't look too shabby to me anymore.

 What would happen if we trained for more iterations?
 That would probably not improve the model's accuracy.
-If you look at results, you can see that the training accuracy is not steadily increasing, but instead fluctuating between 0.30 and 0.48.
+If you look at results, you can see that the training accuracy is not steadily increasing, but instead fluctuating between 0.23 and 0.44.
 It seems to be the case that we have reached this model's limit and seeing more training data would not help.
 This models is simply not able to deliver better results.
 In fact, instead of training for 1000 iterations, we would have gotten a similar accuracy after significantly fewer iterations.

 One last thing you probably noticed: the test accuracy is quite a lot lower than the training accuracy.
 If this gap is quite big, this is often a sign of overfitting.
 The model is then more finely tuned to the training data it has seen, and it is not able to generalize as well to previously unseen data.